 The Consent Vault contains a log of interactions between your sites and site users regarding their consent to the processing of their personal data.
+Data is stored in the Consent Vault for 7 years.

 - Terms of service